 What is Audit Working Papers?
-An auditor has right to start audit work of a business.
+An auditor has the right to start audit work of a business.
 The load work is distributed among the audit staff.
 All audit clerks are allowed to examine the accounting statements and other records.
 They can collect information from the client.
 They can take notes from the books.
 The auditor can ask for copies of the memorandum of association, articles of association, agreements and minutes of meetings.
 An audit programme is prepared to control the pace of work.
 An audit notebook is written up to note ‘important information.
 A schedule of debtors and investment is collected from the client.
 A certificate of stock taking can be reviewed.
 An auditor may write letters to bank, debtors, creditors, insurance companies, warehouse keepers and other customers for confirmation of dealing with the business.
 Ali such written papers are the basis of audit report.
 Audit staff files the papers.
 An index number is used for filing purpose.
-The cross index is helpful to note the movement of paper from one file to other.
+The cross-index is helpful to note the movement of paper from one file to another.
 The working papers are the property of an auditor.
-He has right to hold and own these papers for years.
+He has the right to hold and own these papers for years.

 DEFINITION OF AUDIT WORKING PAPERS